-If all this collusion with the tongue of Beelzebub hasn’t led you astray, and studying Wenzhounese remains something you really want to do, pioneering polyglot and founder of language-learning platform Glossika, Michael Campbell, has put together a Wenzhounese course that gets you to basic fluency quickly.
+If all this collusion with the tongue of Beelzebub hasn’t led you astray, and studying Wenzhouhua remains something you really want to do, pioneering polyglot and founder of language-learning platform Glossika, Michael Campbell, has put together a Wenzhouhua course that gets you to basic fluency quickly.

-But if battling the linguistic incarnation of Lucifer begins to take its toll, here are a few sample sentences—provided by a native Wenzhounese speaker exclusively for TWOC—which will set you on your Wenzhounese-learning journey.
+But if battling the linguistic incarnation of Lucifer begins to take its toll, here are a few sample sentences—provided by a native Wenzhouhua speaker exclusively for TWOC—which will set you on your Wenzhouhua-learning journey.

 Dao guna he, ng jie qie yu e, debie gesan peng jie niedan dao gunam （大家好，我叫蔡炜浩，很高兴认识你们大家）